 Our first few days in Rajasthan were actually spent in Jaipur, seeing all the sights we had missed out on last time.
 We had shipped my motorcycle there from Hyderabad, so Ranthambhore (actually, the next-door town of Sawai Madhopur) was the first stop on our road trip.

 We had wanted to visit Ranthambhore for a long time, especially because we had been contributing to Tiger Watch for a while (for those not in the know, Ranthambhore is most popular place for ‘jungle’ safaris in Rajasthan).
 Tiger Watch is a conservation organization that works with local villagers to fight poaching and track wildlife movements, among other things.
 We were curious to see what our contributions were being used for, and this was the perfect opportunity.

 The initial plan was to spend Diwali in Jaipur, because the city’s famous for its lighting and decorations.
-But a planning glitch (because of weird mismatches in the various social-religious calendars involved), we actually kicked off our motorcycle tour on Diwali day.
+But a planning glitch (because of weird mismatches in the various socio-religious calendars involved), we actually kicked off our motorcycle tour on Diwali day.
 That meant that we were in Sawai Madhopur for Diwali.
 Less than ideal, but not too bad either, and a decent start to our Ranthambhore trip.

 Also read: Jaipur: Our motorcycle tour kicks off